WPBP/WordPress-Plugin-Boilerplate-Powered/README.md

 [![Backers on Open Collective](https://opencollective.com/WordPress-Plugin-Boilerplate-Powered/backers/badge.svg)](#backers)[![Sponsors on Open Collective](https://opencollective.com/WordPress-Plugin-Boilerplate-Powered/sponsors/badge.svg)](#sponsors)

 **WordPress Plugin Boilerplate Powered** is a complete foundation for building your WordPress plugins.
+Why another boilerplate?
+Every experienced WordPress developers use always the same libraries or snippets and with composer this part today is very easy but not contain examples or best practices to use all of them.
-The mainly purpose of this boilerplate: choose a library or a snippet and the boilerplate will contain already the example for use it without need a manual copy&paste way or look on internet.
+This project fit in this dev cases, choose a library or a snippet and the boilerplate will contain already the example for use it without need a manual copy&paste way or look on internet!
-The [code generator](https://github.com/WPBP/WordPress-Plugin-Boilerplate-Powered#shell-script--tools) is the most smartiest way to use the boilerplate with a simple command.
+The [code generator](https://github.com/WPBP/generator) is the most smartiest way to use the boilerplate with a simple command and get ready to work.

 ## Features

-### Library integrated
+### Libraries and Miscellaneus available

 * Sass support with Compass and Grunt
 * CoffeeScript support with Grunt (not mandatory with the Yeoman generator)